On this page

 - Know what help is available to manage and reduce waste

-- Get ideas to start being more sustainable
+- Gain ideas to start becoming more sustainable

-If you want to cut your energy and water use, as well as your waste, the good news is you don't have to do it on your own.
+If you want to cut your energy and water use, as well as your waste, you don't have to do it on your own.

-Sustainability Victoria is offering Boosting Productivity energy assessment grants to help small and medium sized businesses find energy efficiency improvements, review pricing tariffs, and suitable renewable energy options.
+Sustainability Victoria is offering boosting business productivity energy assessment grants to help small and medium sized businesses find energy efficiency improvements, review pricing tariffs, and suitable renewable energy options.

-Two grant types are available to cover 50% of the cost of an energy assessment at your business site:
+Two grant types are available to cover 50 percent of the cost of an energy assessment at your business site:

-- Basic energy assessment grant: up to $2000 towards the cost of the assessment.
-This is recommended for businesses spending between $20,000 and $50,000 on energy per annum.
+- Basic energy assessment grant: up to $2000 towards the cost of the assessment – recommended for businesses spending between $20,000 and $50,000 on energy per annum.

-- Detailed energy assessment grant: up to $6000 towards the cost of the assessment.
-This is recommended for businesses spending more that $50,000 on energy per annum.
+- Detailed energy assessment grant: up to $6000 towards the cost of the assessment – recommended for businesses spending more that $50,000 on energy per annum.